emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Ray of Enfeeblement
 Debuff, Necromancy, Spell\
 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
-A target within 24m of you must make a Might saving throw.
-Each creature within 10m of the original target must also make this Might saving throw.
-On a failure, a target takes a -2 penalty attack rolls and ability checks for 1 minute.
+Make a Basic Spell attack against the Might Defense DC of each creature within a 6m burst centered at a point within 24m of you.

+**Critical Success**: The target takes 4d8 damage and takes a -3 penalty to all its DCs for 1 minute.\
+**Success**: The target takes 2d8 Necrotic damage and takes a -2 penalty to all its DCs for 1 minute.
+**Failure**: The target takes 2d8 Necrotic damage.
+**Critical Failure**: The target is unaffected.

 You can use this Flourish once per day.